Looking for a little spring inspiration and ideas? This bright and happy spring home tour is full of simple spring DIY’s and projects.

 No judging.
 I really like it when my books match.

-Here’s the dining room with all it’s blue and white:
+Here’s the dining room decorated with thrift store finds:

 7. The chairs on the end are from my mother’s house.
 I grew up eating every Sunday dinner with these chairs.

 8. The sideboard came from a thrift store.
 It’s had at least nine lives.
 I took off the hutch on the top and added this gold mirror and lamps.

 9. The chandelier was my grandmother’s from her house up on Cape Cod.